 The purpose of this prayer campaign was to reverse the curse upon Mahkato for the 1862 hanging of the 38 Dakota Indians that occurred in the aftermath of the Dakota uprising.
 In the broader sense, this was a time of repentance for all of the 400 treaties that the US government has made and broken over the centuries with the Native Americans.

 We then understood that we were re-living the “famine” that had occurred in the time of King David in 2 Samuel 21:1 on account of the broken treaty with the Gibeonites.
 That, too, was a three-year famine, and it prophesied of the “famine of hearing the word” (Amos 8:11) that the prophet said would come to a future generation.
 It is the same “famine” seen in Zacharias inability to speak the word or to prophesy until he affirmed the name of John—in effect, “recognizing” the ministry of his son.

 It is plain, then, that there was a connection between the Trail of Tears and Mahkato, and that God required us to reverse these curses before we could move on into the double-portion ministry of Elisha.
 Reversing the curse of the Trail of Tears in 2008 was necessary to BEGIN the Elisha work in April 2009; but the intercession in Mahkato in 2013 was necessary to CONTINUE the Elisha work some time after September 2013.

 It appears, then, that the way has been cleared now for the Elisha ministry to move beyond the single-portion anointing of “Elijah.”
 When will the ninth sign of Elisha be fulfilled

-This is the second part of a series titled "The Birth of John."
+This is part 2 of a mini-series titled "The Birth of John."
 To view all parts, click the link below.